buildroot/buildroot/board/raspberrypi/readme.txt

 Configure Buildroot
 -------------------

-There are two RaspberryPi defconfig files in Buildroot, one for each major variant, which you should base your work on:
+There are several Raspberry Pi defconfig files in Buildroot, one for each major variant, which you should base your work on:

 For models A, B, A+ or B+: